MatrixSwarm

 Monitoring

-`log_watcher` is a flexible and robust agent designed to monitor any specified log file in real-time.
+`log_health` is a flexible and robust agent designed to monitor any specified log file in real-time.
 It tails the file, intelligently classifies new entries based on custom rules, and reports them to the swarm for analysis, making it a foundational sensor for system and application monitoring.
+Note: this was previously named log_watcher, but it's been given a more applicable title.

 Security